 Let’s face it: life in Hong Kong for most people is stressful.
 The fast pace of living, working and playing can take it’s toll.
 Living far from the everyday support of family and friends for some; or significant travel demands or work pressures for others contribute to stress.
 Add in air and noise pollution and an over crowded city and it’s no wonder we’re stressed.

 The good news is: herbs can be a great way to counter stress and support the restoration of our adrenal and nervous system, heal our body and calm our mind.

 Many are what we call ‘adaptogens’.
 These are substances that increase our ability to adapt to, and to avoid damage from tough environmental or workload related situations1.

-There are literally thousands of herbs from a wide range of ancient traditions that have supported healing for centuries.
-Examples include: Botanicals from potent plants used in Western Naturopathy, Traditional Chinese Medicine, Ayurvedic Medicine from India; and Homeopathics.
+There are thousands of herbs from a wide range of ancient traditions that have supported healing for centuries.
+Examples include: botanicals from potent plants used in western naturopathy, Traditional Chinese Medicine, Ayurvedic medicine from India; and homeopathics.

 Here are just four of IMI’s favorite herbs: